 There are several types of stones that form in kidney and along the urinary tract and if you know what type you have, you can take steps to prevent new ones from forming.
 Basically, there are four major types & they are:

-Calcium Stones: In 80 percent of the cases, the kidney stones are calcium stones making it the most common type.
-These are formed due to oxalate rich diet (Calcium oxalate stones).
-In some cases calcium phosphate stones will be formed.
+Calcium Stones: In 80 per cent of the cases, the kidney stones are calcium stones thus making it the most common type.
+These are formed due to oxalate rich diet (calcium oxalate stones).
+In some cases, calcium phosphate stones are formed.

-Uric Acid Stones: Uric acid is waste product of human body which does not dissolve in acidic urine.
-As a result it will form Uric Acid Stones.
-So, If your urine becomes acidic then there is a high chance of developing Uric Acid Stones.
+Uric Acid Stones: Uric acid is a waste product of the human body which does not dissolve in acidic urine.
+As a result it forms uric acid stones.
+So, If your urine becomes acidic then there is a high chance of developing uric acid stones.

 Cystine Stones: People with a hereditary disorder called Cystinuria develop cystine stones.
 This disorder causes the kidney to leak cystine into urine (hence the name), as a result cystine stones are developed.